Checks¶

 ❌ Remediation required

-kube-proxy on an Amazon EKS cluster has the same compatibility and skew policy as Kubernetes
+kube-proxy on an Amazon EKS cluster MUST follow the same compatibility and skew policy as Kubernetes:

-• It cannot be newer than the minor version of your cluster's control plane
+- It MUST NOT be newer than the minor version of your cluster's control plane.

 If you recently updated your cluster to a new Kubernetes minor version, then update your Amazon EC2 nodes (i.e. - kubelet) to the same minor version before updating kube-proxy to the same minor version as your nodes.
 The order of operations during an upgrade are as follows: